SondreHauk/TTK4145-Sanntid/README.md

 ## Requests and Orders
 When a button is pressed in any elevator, a corresponding `request` is created.
 This request is then handled by the primary and an `order` is made.
 Each order is marked with an `id` and the order is accepted only by the elevator with the corresponding `id`.

 If the request is of type `cab`, it is assigned to the elevator who sent the cab request.
+Note that the cab order is assigned twise; both locally and by the primary.
+This is to ensure that the elevator can serve cab calls when it loses contact with the primary.
 If the request is of type `hall`, it is assigned to the most suitable elevator on the network.
 The resulting request/order flow can be seen in the below diagram.